 We have concentrated our research and development efforts on SGT-001 for the treatment of DMD and our future success depends on our successful development of that product candidate.
 Our risk of failure is high.
 We may experience problems or delays in developing SGT-001.
 Any such problems or delays would cause unanticipated costs, and any development problems may not be solved.
-For example, we or another party may uncover a previously unknown risk associated with SGT-001, the AAV vector, toxicity or other issues that may be more problematic than we currently believe and this may prolong the period of observation required for obtaining, or result in the failure to obtain, regulatory approval or may necessitate additional clinical testing.
+For example, we may uncover a previously unknown risk associated with SGT-001 that may be more problematic than we currently believe and this may prolong the period of observation required for obtaining regulatory approval or may necessitate additional clinical testing.

 In addition, the product specifications and the clinical trial requirements of the FDA, the European Commission, the European Medicines Agency, or the EMA, and other regulatory authorities and the criteria these regulators use to determine the safety and efficacy of a product candidate vary substantially according to the type, complexity, novelty and intended use and market of such product candidate.
 The regulatory approval process for novel product candidates such as ours is unclear and can be more expensive and take longer than for other, better known or more extensively studied product candidates.
-To our knowledge, only one in vivo gene transfer product, Spark Therapeutics Inc.'s Luxturna, has received FDA approval and only one in vivo gene transfer product, uniQure N.V.'s Glybera, has received marketing authorization from the European Commission.
+To our knowledge, only one gene transfer product, Novartis AG's Kymriah, has received FDA approval and only two gene transfer products, uniQure N.V.'s Glybera and GlaxoSmithKline plc's Strimvelis, have received marketing authorization from the European Commission.
 As a result, it is difficult to determine how long it will take or how much it will cost to obtain regulatory approvals for SGT-001 in either the United States or the European Union.
 Approvals by the European Commission may not be indicative of what the FDA may require for approval and vice versa.